Managing Multidisciplinary Teams in Healthcare: 5 Best Practices

 What Are 5 Best Practices for Optimizing Teamwork?

-Understanding the importance of multidisciplinary teamwork is the first step in providing coordinated care.
+Understanding the importance of teamwork is the first step in providing coordinated care.
 To help your facility encourage more effective teamwork, we’ve outlined five evidence-based best practices for developing camaraderie and synergy in your workplace.

 1. Establish Clear Roles and Responsibilities